-Our Addison, Illinois center carries the following types of insurance coverage for children enrolled at our program (if any of this information changes, you will be advised of those changes in writing):
+Each of our child care centers carries the following types of insurance coverage for children enrolled at our program (if any of this information changes, you will be advised of those changes in writing):

 - 1. general commercial liability insurance;

 - 2. umbrella insurance; and

 - 3. hired-auto automobile insurance.